larryaasen/upgrader/README.md

 [Become a Patron!](https://www.patreon.com/bePatron?u=15315667)

-A simple prompt widget is displayed when a newer app version is availabe in the store.
+When a newer app version is availabe in the app store, a simple alert prompt widget or card is displayed.
 With today's modern app stores, there is little need to persuade users to upgrade because most of them are already using the auto upgrade feature.
 However, there may be times when an app needs to be updated more quickly than usual, and nagging a user to upgrade will entice the upgrade sooner.
 Also, with Flutter supporting more than just Android and iOS app stores in the future, it will become more likely that users on other app stores need to be nagged about upgrading.

+The UI comes in two flavors: alert or card.
+The [UpgradeAlert](#alert-example) class is used to display the popup alert prompt, and the [UpgradeCard](#card-example) class is used to display the inline material design card.

-## Example
+## Alert Example

 Just wrap your body widget in the UpgradeAlert widget, and it will handle the rest.
 ```dart